Our visitor centres on the Yorkshire Coast

 Explore the area’s distinctive geology, the impact of the elements on the coast, local wildlife and the secret history of smuggling.
 Learn about the work National Trust rangers are doing or find out more about other places to visit nearby.

-When you enjoy a drink or snack from our cafe on the ground floor your money stays locally, contributing to the upkeep of the Old Coastguard Station and the beautiful coastline surrounding it.
+When you enjoy a drink or snack from our cafe, or buy a second hand book from us, your money stays locally, contributing to the upkeep of the Old Coastguard Station and the beautiful coastline surrounding it.
+Take a look at our menu here: Old Coastguard Station menu 2022 (PDF / 0.2MB) download

 If you fall in love with the place, you can even stay in a cosy holiday apartment on the top floor, the Boatman's Loft.